Enzo dos Santos

-Enzo Duarte (born 28 January 2009) is a Luxembourgish professional footballer who plays as a midfielder for Borussia Dortmund and the Luxembourg national team.
+Enzo de Pina Duarte dos Santos (born 28 January 2009) is a Luxembourgish professional footballer who plays as a midfielder for Bundesliga club Borussia Dortmund and the Luxembourg national team.

 Club career

-Son of Cape Verdean goalkeeper Cadabra, Duarte is a youth product of Swift Hesperange in Luxembourg, before moving to the Borussia Dortmund academy in January 2025, whilst already reporting offers from other big European clubs.
+Son of Cape Verdean goalkeeper Cadabra, dos Santos is a youth product of Swift Hesperange in Luxembourg, before moving to the youth academy of German club Borussia Dortmund in January 2025, whilst already reporting offers from other big European clubs.
 There he soon proved his talent and versatility in the midfield, establishing himself as Dortmund under-17's playmaker.
+Ahead of the 2026–27 season, dos Santos was promoted to the senior squad.
+On 19 August 2026, he signed a professional long-term contract with Borussia.

 International career

-Born in Luxembourg, Duarte also has Cape Verdean origins per his father.
+Born in Luxembourg, dos Santos also has Cape Verdean origins per his father.
 He is a youth international for Luxembourg, having played for the under-16 and under-17.

 In March 2025, he was first called to the Luxembourg senior team for two friendlies against Sweden and Switzerland.
 He was by then potentially only 72 hours short of beating Vincent Thill's precocity record, which would have made him Luxembourg's second youngest ever international.
-But he did not play neither in the 1-0 beating of Sweden nor in the 3-1 loss to Switzerland.
+But he did not play neither in the 1–0 beating of Sweden nor in the 3–1 loss to Switzerland.

 He was selected again by Luc Holtz the following June, for two other friendlies, making his debut against the Republic of Ireland on 10 June 2025.